 Kevin graduated in industrial economics from Nottingham University, joined the firm in 1984 and became a partner in 1996.
-Before he joined the Executive Board in 2008, he headed up our Business Recovery Services.
+Before he joined the Executive Board in 2008, he headed up our Business Recovery Services and between 2008 and 2012 he was head of Advisory.
 During his time with the firm Kevin has been on two secondments, one with an overseas bank and the other with a major UK financial institution.

-Stephanie Hyde - Regions Stephanie graduated from Brunel University with a mathematics and management degree.
+Stephanie Hyde - Regions

+Stephanie graduated from Brunel University with a mathematics and management degree.
 She joined the firm in 1995 and became a partner in 2006.
 Before joining the Executive Board in 2011, she led our Assurance practice in Reading and our mid-cap market in the South East.
+She has worked in a number of our offices in the UK on clients ranging from private businesses through to FTSE 100 companies.